aneiriondo/ices-taf-wiki/Bib-entries.md

 3. Relative path starting with `initial`, identifying the location of a file or directory provided by the user.

-4. Special value `file`, indicating that the metadata key points to a file location.
+4. Special value `file` or `folder`, indicating that the metadata key points to a file or folder location.

 5. Special value `script`, indicating that a bootstrap data script should be run to fetch data files from a web service.
 The metadata